php-dev-br/laravel-doc-pt-br/authentication.md

 This interface allows the authentication system to work with any "user" class, regardless of what ORM or storage abstraction layer you are using.
-By default, Laravel includes an `App\Models\User` class in the `app/Models` directory which implements this interface.
+By default, Laravel includes a `App\Models\User` class in the `app/Models` directory which implements this interface.

 <a name="events"></a>

 ## Events

 Laravel dispatches a variety of [events](events.md) during the authentication process.
 You may attach listeners to these events in your `EventServiceProvider`:

     /**